richafnu/Viva/Viva/glint/reports/multi-choice-report.md

 > [!NOTE]
 > The Multiple Choice Question Report only appears as an option in Reports when:
-> - There is at least one multiple choice or multi-select question for a selected survey
+> - The selected survey has at least one multiple choice or multi-select question.
-> - The Multiple Choice Question Report is selected for a user's role in a survey's Reporting setup
+> - The selected survey's Reporting setup for a role has the Multiple Choice Question Report selected in the Report Template Access section.

 To access the Multiple Choice Question Report: